joed7/Redis/redispy.md

 ```
 * __Set__
 ```
-'''Python script demonstrating using sets with Redis-y
+'''Python script demonstrating using sets with Redis-py
 '''

 import redis